-Neoprene Rubber strips used for joist isolation and building sound isolation
+Neoprene Rubber strips used for joist isolation and building sound insulation

-Reglin Neoprene 60 HG Rubber was used as a bearing strip for noise reduction between structural timber flooring panels and steel beams, for the construction of a multi-storey building.
+Reglin Neoprene 60 HG Rubber was used as a bearing strip for noise reduction between structural timber flooring panels and steel beams in the construction of a multi-storey building.

 A newly designed multi-storey office building in Melbourne’s CBD, was being constructed with a steel frame which also required installing the newly released, Cross Laminated Structural Timber Panel Flooring System.
 This system needed to be quickly installed on each storey of the steel frame structure prior to the next level being started.

 It was also critical to ensure that the flooring system be installed onto the steel beams with maximum contact to the surface area and be secured in such a way to allow for the varying expansion between the steel and timber materials.
 Insulation was also required between the flooring system and structure to assist in compliance with the Building Code of Australia (BCA) Sound Insulation Regulations between floors.

 The customer ultimately needed a flexible and compressible isolation layer between the flooring timber and steel beams, which ensured long-lasting performance.
 A fast solution was also critical to meet the construction timeline for the initial flooring to be installed without delay.

 Reglin Rubber supplied Neoprene 60 HG Rubber Strips and Pads, which were laid on the steel beams underneath the flooring panels to create a flexible joint.
 The premium Neoprene 60 HG Rubber’s physical properties meant it was ideally suited for this task.
 The rubber’s high load bearing capacity was not only ideal for the timber flooring panels but also for the trafficable loads that the construction needed to deliver once the office building was in use.